Full Time Faculty: Julia Chadaga (Chair), Brian Johnson, James von Geldern

 Starting in their sophomore year students are eligible to live in the Macalester Russian House, where conversation with a resident native speaker and fellow students of Russian allows them to improve oral proficiency and develop increased understanding of Russian culture and society.
 Living in the Russian House is excellent preparation for a semester in Russia.
 The Russian House also hosts special events including traditional meals and hands-on cooking demonstrations, film screenings, guest speakers, student performances, and holiday celebrations.

 Today the opportunities to travel, study and do research in the former Soviet Union, Eastern Europe, and Central Asia are better than ever.
-Our students may apply to programs offered by Middlebury College (in Moscow, Yaroslavl, and Irkutsk), CIEE (St. Petersburg), SRAS (in Moscow, St. Petersburg, Irkutsk, as well as Ukraine and Central Asia), or other programs as approved by the department and the Center for Study Away advisors.
+Our students may apply to programs offered by Middlebury College (Moscow, Yaroslavl, and Irkutsk), American Councils (Moscow, St. Petersburg, Vladimir, or Almaty, Kazakhstan), CIEE (St. Petersburg), SRAS (Moscow, St. Petersburg, Irkutsk, as well as Ukraine and Central Asia), or other programs as approved by the department and the Center for Study Away advisors.

 General Distribution Requirement